June 21-27, 2020

 Notes and Beyond — This highly interactive class will feature several essential skills and techniques needed for any voice student.
 Work on sight singing, ear training, interval recognition, and more through games and activities.
 Your technique work has never been this fun!

-Jazz Ensemble – Rehearse on the standard instruments of a jazz band.
-Enrollment may be limited based on the number of students who apply.
-This is a rehearsal/performance class with a final concert scheduled for Saturday, June 22.
+Jazz Ensemble – Learn and play jazz music.
+This is a rehearsal/performance class with a final concert scheduled for Saturday, June 27.

-Musical Theatre – Rehearse show-style singing and movement.
-This is a rehearsal/performance class with a final concert scheduled for Saturday, June 22.
+Musical Theatre – Learn show-style singing and movement.
+This is a rehearsal/performance class with a final concert scheduled for Saturday, June 27.

 Jazz Drum Set (percussionists only) – Learn a range of strategies to improve your set drumming and rhythm skills.

-Classical Guitar – In a group lesson format, work on essential skills for playing classical guitar including tone production, posture, and practice and performance tips.
-Students should have had at least one year of guitar-playing experience and needs to have their own classical (nylon-string) guitar.
+Guitar – In a group lesson format, work on essential skills for playing classical guitar including tone production, posture, and practice and performance tips.
+Students need to have and bring their own guitar.

 The Power of Improvisation – Learning how to improvise is not just for musicians, but a life skill.
-Unlock your creativity in new ways through free play, theatre games, jam sessions, and more.
-(Although use of improv in jazz may be covered, this is not a jazz improvisation class.)
+Unlock your creativity in new ways through free play, theater games, jam sessions, and more.
+(Although improv in jazz may be covered, this is not a jazz improvisation class).

 Theory – To understand music theory is to understand the building blocks of all the music you play and sing.
 This class will cover the fundamentals you need to know to support your development as a musician.